EmilAbra/AI-Chat-App/README.md

 Create an account and get a api key on: [https://platform.openai.com/](https://platform.openai.com/)

-Create a .env file and place the key in variable "API_KEY".
+Create .env file and place the key in variable "API_KEY".

 ## Available Scripts